Edwin Markham: Personal life

 In 1898, Markham married his third wife, Anna Catherine Murphy (1859–1938), and in 1899 their son Virgil Markham was born.
 They moved to Rio de Janeiro in 1900 to study natives and their appeasement, then to New York City, where they lived in Brooklyn and then Great Kills, Staten Island.

+Markham was an admirer of economist Henry George, who he considered "one of the supreme heroes of humanity."

 Legacy

 By the time of his death, Markham had amassed a huge library of over 15,000 books.
 This collection was bequeathed to Wagner College's Horrmann Library on Staten Island.
 Markham also willed his personal papers to the library.
 His correspondents included Franklin D. Roosevelt, Ambrose Bierce, Aleister Crowley, Jack and Charmian London, Zoe Anderson Norris, Carl Sandburg, Florence Earle Coates and Amy Lowell.

 Six schools in California were named in honor of Markham.
 Three schools, all named Edwin Markham Elementary School, are in Oakland, Vacaville and Hayward, and three more are Markham Middle School in the Los Angeles neighborhood of Watts, Edwin Markham Middle School in Placerville, and Edwin Markham Junior High School in San Jose, the last since renamed Willow Glen Middle School.

 Schools in other states named in his honor include Edwin Markham Intermediate School 51 in Staten Island, Edwin Markham Elementary north of Pasco, Washington, Edwin Markham Elementary School in Mt.
 Lebanon, Pennsylvania, and Markham Elementary in Portland, Oregon.

+A playground in New York City was given his name in 1985.

 In 1916, American composer Alice Marion Shaw set Markham’s text to music in her song “To Go and Forget.”

 The Liberty Ship Edwin Markham was launched on May 5, 1942.

-A street in the Palomares Hills neighborhood of Castro Valley, California bears his name (Edwin Markham Drive).
+A street in the Palomares Hills neighborhood of Castro Valley, California bears his name (Edwin Markham Drive), as does a street in Mt.
+Lebanon, Pennsylvania (Markham Drive), which is nearby the aforementioned eponymous elementary school.

 The Markham Houses is a complex on Staten Island, as is a street there.

 Markham House, his residence until 1889, is now in History Park in San Jose, California and houses the Poetry Center San José.

 A historical marker in Peña Adobe Park in Vacaville, California bears an engraving of Markham.

 Since 2010, literary journal Reed Magazine (headquartered at Markham's alma mater San José State University) has exhibited the Edwin Markham Prize for Poetry, awarding poets a $1,000 prize and publication, as chosen by noted poets.